 Access to Records

 STCC provides all students with electronic access to many of their educational records (grades, class schedules, placement test scores, financial aid award information, and billing information) through WebAdvisor.
 Additionally, students have the right to request access to view other records maintained by the College, and to request amendment of any records they believe to be inaccurate, incomplete, misleading, or otherwise in violation of their privacy.
-Students should visit the Registrar's Office in Building 15/1st floor to request access to records unavailable on WebAdvisor.
+Students should visit the Registrar's Office page to request access to records unavailable on WebAdvisor.
 Per requirements of Federal Law, the College will respond to all requests to review records within 45 days.

 Official transcripts of student's grades can be obtained through the Transcript Request process.
 The College reserves the right to deny requests for official transcripts if a student has an outstanding financial obligation to the College.

 Some records (as well as important forms and documents) will be sent to students at their home addresses.
 For this reason, it is important that students maintain correct address information with the College.
 Address changes are processed in the Registrar’s Office and include: